Prepare now for new state individual health care mandate

 Under the new mandate, those who fail to maintain qualifying health insurance coverage could face a financial penalty unless they qualify for an exemption.

-The open enrollment period to sign up for health care coverage with Covered California is scheduled for Oct.
-15, 2019 through Jan.
-15, 2020.
+The open enrollment period to sign up for health care coverage through Covered California is scheduled for October 15, 2019 through January 31, 2020.

 2. Exemptions available